 However, today’s manufacturers are going beyond the Manufacturing Execution System to stand out from the crowd.
 Below are some of the ways:

 - New technologies like IoT, Blockchain, AI, Cloud, etc. enable a bird’s eye view of the business and centralization of data across all departments.
 This provides a transparent work environment that reduces redundancy and errors.

 - Using mobile technology, managers can assign tasks to employees without being present in the factory.
 They can also evaluate performance by reviewing digitally created graphs and charts on their handheld devices or laptop.

 - By transforming from a manually-driven company to an automated one, you can save time and effort, reduce errors, and focus on crucial activities.

 - Predictive analysis in smart manufacturing allows you to anticipate potential customer demand or machine breakdown by offering real-time alerts.
 This saves you from expensive downtimes and declining customer satisfaction.

-Businesses use smart sensors and machines to manage operations and forecast demand-supply.
-Deploying a platform that facilitates IIOT and a host of modern technologies can do wonders for any business venture.
+Businesses use smart sensors and machines to manage operations and forecast supply and demand.
+Deploying a platform that facilitates IIoT and a host of modern technologies can help to optimize your business.
 It can manage and authenticate a large number of devices working for the company.
 Having visibility into operational risk is crucial for organizations to minimize unfortunate incidents.
 IoT detection and response algorithms adhere to mission-critical constraints.

 - The business platform should be easily connected with IT/OT security